yfuruyama/adc/README.md

 adc - Application Default Credentials manager for GCP [![CircleCI](https://circleci.com/gh/yfuruyama/adc.svg?style=svg)](https://circleci.com/gh/yfuruyama/adc)
 ===

-adc is a tool for managing GCP credentials such as service account keys or user credentials which are used as [Application Default Credentials](https://cloud.google.com/docs/authentication/production) (ADC) from your application.
+adc is a tool for managing [Application Default Credentials](https://cloud.google.com/docs/authentication/production) (ADC), service account keys and user credentials for GCP applications.

+## Background

+While [Application Default Credentials](https://cloud.google.com/docs/authentication/production) (ADC) are great ways for authenticating your applications with GCP services, there are no standard rules for managing the credentials themself.
+You can manage service account keys in your way, but someday you will find your Download folder is filled up with multiple service account keys.

-With this tool, you will be free from the typical credential management problem: There are a lot of service account keys in my Downloads folder.
+With this tool, you can manage those credentials with simple commands and will be free from credential management problems.

+## Demo

+![gif](https://github.com/yfuruyama/adc/blob/master/screencast.gif)

 ## Usage

-![gif](https://github.com/yfuruyama/adc/blob/master/screencast.gif)

 ### adc ls